 Hanoi the romantic city of Vietnam with its pagodas and dynastic temples and beautiful French boulevards with the introduction of some high-rise office buildings.
 Hanoi is the perfect stay for those wishing to explore the north of the country, in particular, Ha Long Bay

-These are just a few of the destinations on offer to you when visiting Vietnam but email us now and we will tailor-make your perfect holiday to Vietnam.
+These are just a few of the destinations on offer to you when visiting Vietnam but email us now and we will tailor-make your perfect holiday.
 We have access to many independent tour operators that can let you experience Vietnam at your pace with as little or as many of the sights on offer.

 Best time to visit Vietnam

-If yo want to visit the whole country the best times of year to benefit from the best weather is autumn (Sept–Dec) and spring (March and April) that way you should still be able to enjoy the sights and relax at the beach.
+If you want to visit the whole country the best times of year to benefit from the best weather in autumn (Sept–Dec) and spring (March and April) that way you should still be able to enjoy the sights and relax at the beach.